 - Cost Control: Track spending per team, project, and tool with detailed breakdowns

-- Compliance Assurance: Meet regulatory requirements with complete audit trails
+- Compliance Assurance: Support regulatory review with complete audit trails

 - Risk Reduction: Prevent data breaches and credential exposure through proactive monitoring